B2B buyers and their mindset have changed. Preferences have shifted when it comes to researching and buying new products, especially software.

 Quality ungated content at the top of your funnel should address your audience’s pain points, encourage them to want to learn more, and show why your solutions are better than the alternatives.

-#3 — Interactive product tours and demos
+#3 — Interactive product demos

 You want people to see the value of your product.
 And for that to happen, they need to see the “how” of your product.
 Frankly, blog posts and product pages aren’t enough.